etherfi-protocol/etherfi-avs-operator-CLI/README.md

 To create BLS signaure, *service manager* address is required, which is provided by [AVS Dashboard](https://app.eigenlayer.xyz/avs/0x870679e138bcdf293b7ff14dd44b70fc97e12fc0).

-You can find your <Address of Eigenlayer Operator> at https://app.eigenlayer.xyz/operator by 'ether.fi-${operatorId}'
+You can find your `eigenlayer-operator` at https://app.eigenlayer.xyz/operator by 'ether.fi-${operatorId}'

 If all the required information is ready, then run the following command to create BLS signature.